So… is Nesquik powder vegan?

 On another point, you have folks arguing that they don’t want to support a company that invests the majority of their profits into animal exploitation… or in other words, these vegans don’t want to support Nestle at all.
 (Can’t say I don’t agree)

-And on the other hand, we have the arrival of a new argument that says we SHOULD NOT trust Nestle’s sugar suppliers.
+And on the other hand, we can’t really trust Nestle’s sugar suppliers.

 And while these are not restricted to Nesquik alone, it’s worth diving a bit deeper and understanding whether or not Nesquik powder is vegan.

 Let’s First Have A Look At The Ingredients